Furikuda/bork/docs/usage/notes.rst

 Separate compaction
 ~~~~~~~~~~~~~~~~~~~

-Borg does not auto-compact the segment files in the repository at commit time
+Bork does not auto-compact the segment files in the repository at commit time
 (at the end of each repository-writing command) any more.

-This is new since borg 1.2.0 and requires borg >= 1.2.0 on client and server.
+This is new since bork 1.2.0 and requires bork >= 1.2.0 on client and server.

 This causes a similar behaviour of the repository as if it was in append-only
-mode (see below) most of the time (until ``borg compact`` is invoked or an
+mode (see below) most of the time (until ``bork compact`` is invoked or an
 old client triggers auto-compaction).

 This has some notable consequences: